kiba/Writings/for_science/chp23_vacation.md

 ***
 **October 10, 2015**

 "Damn," I said.
 "Somebody got the same idea."
-We made sure that the island was truly deserted, and we did that by cross-checking current Earth database against the Sidonian historical database.
+We made sure that the island was truly deserted in the first place.

 But nobody said that a submersible yacht was coming to check out the island out, especially as it creeped ever closer.